joshgoebel/se_highlightjs/README.md

 1. Use the `extension.crx` in `dist`.
 You'll need to open the Chrome Extensions screen and then drag the extension in.

-2. Check out this repository, enable Developer Mode, and simply load the extension unpacked [Guide](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/).
-You'll want to point Chrome to the `extension` folder of this repo.
+2. Check out this repository, enable Developer Mode, and simply load the extension unpacked.
+[Here is a guide](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/).
+You'll want to point Chrome to the `extension` folder.

 ## Contributing